FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

 - abbreviation
   - Type: string
   - Description: abbreviation for the parameter.
-- type
-  - Type: string
-  - Description: type of the parameter, e.g. a quantity, a toggle, a label.
 - data_type
-  - Type: DataType
+  - Type: DataType, string
-  - Description: type of the data, e.g. string, float, bool.
+  - Description: type of the parameter.
 - mode
   - Type: string
   - Description: mode of the parameter.
 E.g., on and off.